K-O-V-I-D/Co-Viewer-PDF/README.md

 - change the current slide number with the center input field
 - go to the previous/next slide with the on-screen buttons or the keyboard arrows

-## Contributing

-I ([fuljo](https://github.com/fuljo)) quickly hacked this app for the [SWERC 2022-2023](https://swerc.eu/2022/about) event.
-It lacks a lot of front-end features and is still far from perfect.
-Some future improvements I suggest:

-- [ ]  Uploading slide decks through the Admin UI
-- [ ]  Managing the users from the UI
-- [ ]  Multiple presentation sessions

-If you wish to contribute please open a *Pull Request*.

 ## 3rd-party libraries